Metaform/connector-fabric-manager/docs/developer/architecture/system.architecture.md

 - Query and handler implementations
 - Type definitions and runtime models

-The `/assembly` module contains shared service assemblies that implement the core CFM functionality.
+The `/assembly` directory contains shared service assemblies that implement the core CFM functionality.
 These assemblies are organized by subsystem and provide capabilities such as an HTTP client, HTTP request routing, and a Vault client.

 #### Service Type Registry